After rampage, portrait of Fort Hood shooter starts to emerge

 But a day after a incident that also left 16 people wounded, a portrait began to emerge of the suspect as a 34-year-old soldier struggling with mental health issues as well as deep personal loss.

+Josue Blasini, a 36-year-old tattoo artist in Guayanilla introduced as a childhood bandmate of Lopez, said his friend had been deeply affected by his mother’s passing and was upset by having to leave so quickly after her death.

+“He said he wanted to spend more time with his family and friends to try to come to grips with what had happened,” Blasini said.

-The mayor’s account could not immediately be confirmed by Reuters.
+The account by the mayor and Lopez’ friend could not immediately be confirmed by Reuters.
 A U.S. Army spokeswoman in Washington referred questions about the issue to the chief of media relations at Fort Hood, who was not immediately available.

 While growing up in Guayanilla, Lopez attended Aristides Cales Quiros Middle School and Asuncion Rodriguez De Sala High School, where he played drums in the school band, Arlequin said.